build-on-aws/conversation-with-your-architecture/README.md

 # Conversation With Your Architecture Demo

-This project demonstrates how to chat with your architecture using Amazon Bedrock's Converse API, tool use, and a knowledge base.
+This project demonstrates how to chat with your architecture using Amazon Bedrock's Converse API and tool use.
 Implemented in Python, the demo allows users to analyze architecture diagrams, evaluate effectiveness, get recommendations, and make informed decisions about their system architecture.

 The application interacts with a foundation model on Amazon Bedrock to provide information based on an architecture diagram and user input.
-It utilizes three custom tools to gather information:
+It utilizes a custom tool to gather information:

-1. Audit Info Tool: Provides audit information about a system based on the system name inferred from the architecture diagram file name.
-2. Joy Count Tool: Provides joy count data about a system.
+- Joy Count Tool: Provides joy count data about a system.
-3. Best Practices Tool: Provides a company's best practices information, including best practices around how much joy the application is generating.

 This demo is based on the [Amazon Bedrock Tool Use Demo](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/bedrock-runtime/cross-model-scenarios/tool_use_demo) and parts of [Amazon Bedrock: Enhance HR Support with Function Calling & Knowledge Bases blog post](https://community.aws/content/2izvh9HlmMvgYyRMoOUbkR0bNPV/enhancing-hr-support-with-function-calling-and-knowledge-bases-in-amazon-bedrock).